Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01e_Search.md

         Enter a contra account number to be searched for.

     - *Account*
-        Enter a account number to be searched for.
+        Enter an account number to be searched for.

     - *Receipt 1*
         Enter a receipt 1 value to be searched for.